- How do I determine the total cost of running a filter?

 If want to create very highly targeted streams, you should typically expect to receive a low volume of data and so your license fees will be very low.
-For example, a filter for all messages about hippopotamuses sent by authors with an unusually high Klout score within a radius of 20 miles of San Diego zoo, isn't going to generate very much output, even on days when the hippos do something exceptional.
+For example, a filter for all messages about hippopotamuses sent within a radius of 20 miles of San Diego zoo, isn't going to generate very much output, even on days when the hippos do something exceptional.

 On the other hand, a filter that looks for any mention of, say, coffee will probably generate substantially more output and cost more in license fees.

 A DPU is a Data Processing Unit, a reflection of the computational complexity for the processing that you perform on the DataSift platform.
 A higher number represents a more complex stream.
 We measure DPUs on a per-hour basis because running a stream for five hours costs five times as much as running it for one hour.

 This will depend on the size of the subscription you have purchased.
 The default cost is 20 US cents.

 Yes, you will be charged even if you stop a Historics query midway.
 You will be charged for the licensing costs of the volume of data retrieved until you stopped the query.
 The data processing usage until you stopped the query will also be deducted from your monthly DPU usage.